ifeatukelly/content-ops-starter/content/pages/index.md

       - type: FeaturedItem
         title: Our Mission
         subtitle: ''
-        text: >
+        text: >+
-          "Our mission is to bring the transformative hope of Jesus Christ to those experiencing hardship.
-We believe that the greatest hope in this world is found in salvation through Christ, and we are committed to sharing His love through outreach and the power of the Gospel."
+          <div style="text-align: center">"Our mission is to bring the
+          transformative hope of Jesus Christ to those experiencing hardship.
+We believe that the greatest hope in this world is found in salvation through Christ, and we are committed to sharing His love through outreach and the power of the Gospel."</div>

         actions: []
         colors: bg-light-fg-dark
         styles: